Flu and norovirus patient numbers jump sharply to hit new winter high

 This is up 57% week-on-week from 438 beds, and is up 82% since the start of 2024.

-It spreads easily through contact with someone who has the virus or with contaminated surfaces.

-While most people make a full recovery within two or three days, the virus can lead to dehydration, especially among the very young, the elderly or those with weakened immune systems.

-Professor Julian Redhead, NHS England national clinical director for urgent and emergency care, said: “These figures show that the NHS is still in the thick of a challenging winter with intensifying seasonal virus pressures as hospitals dealt with the highest number of patients with norovirus or flu so far this winter.
+Professor Julian Redhead, NHS England national clinical director for urgent and emergency care, said: “These figures show that the NHS is still in the thick of a challenging winter with intensifying seasonal virus pressures.

-“Last week was evidence of why the NHS needed to grow its core bed numbers – with occupancy at its highest level this winter, fuelled by rising numbers of flu and norovirus admissions, and more than 13,000 patients remaining in hospital each day who are fit to be discharged because of ongoing capacity issues in social and community care.

 “NHS staff have worked tirelessly to boost capacity and execute key steps of the urgent and emergency care recovery plan.